michaelshiloh/resourcesForClasses/src/p5jsSketches/simpleP5jsClassExample/README.md

 OOP.

 ````
 /*
  Step 2: Creating a class for a bouncing ball
  based on http://www.openprocessing.org/sketch/48960
  */

-let XSPEED = 4;
+const XSPEED = 4;
-let YSPEED = 7;
+const YSPEED = 7;
-let CIRCLESIZE = 15;
+const CIRCLESIZE = 15;

 // This is the definition of the MovingCircle class.
 // Start with the name of the class:
 class MovingCircle {

-  // any variable declared here will be properties of
-  // objects of this type
-  //let x, y, xSpeed, ySpeed;

-  // Now the functions that are part of this class:
+  // Functions that are part of this class:

   // This special function declaration has the same name
   // as the class (MovingCircle) and it has no return type.
 This